swenske/gotochanger/README.md

   (1-5 slots each), the I/O-slot equivalent of a magazine.
 I/O slots aren't configured as a flat count; they belong to a mailbox, and logical libraries assign whole mailboxes (by ID), not individual I/O slot addresses.
+A mailbox can optionally require a 4-digit PIN to open its door.
 - **Magazines** — named, independently addressable groups of storage slots (5-20 slots, in increments of 5).
+Like mailboxes, a magazine can optionally require a 4-digit PIN to open its storage door; no PIN configured means the door opens freely.
 - **Drives** (`drive:N`) — data transfer elements.
-Loading a drive symlinks its configured device path (Bareos's "Archive Device") to the volume's backing file, exactly like `disk-changer.in` did.
+Loading a drive symlinks its configured device path (Bareos's "Archive Device") to the volume's backing file, exactly like `disk-changer.in` did (in userspace/file mode — see "Kernel mode" below for the alternative).
+Drives track mounts-since-cleaning and can be faulted individually; a separate **robotic fault** (`blocked_arm`, `mispositioned_cartridge`, `pickup_failure`, `drop_failure`, `movement_jam`, `other`) targets the single shared arm instead, blocking *all* Load/Unload/Move until cleared — there's only one robot.
 - **Volumes** are plain files under `<data_dir>/volumes/`, growable up to a configured capacity; once a loaded volume's file reaches that capacity it is marked full and made read-only, simulating end-of-tape.
+A volume can also be individually write-protected (simulating a physical write-protect tab), and can be sent to and recalled from an offsite vault, either manually or on an automatic rotation schedule.
+- **Cleaning tapes** — a special volume kind with a limited usage count that decrements each cleaning cycle and expires once exhausted; cleaning behavior (mount threshold, max uses) is configurable per library.
 - **Logical libraries** — a named partition of the physical library (like a Dell ML3), each with its own subset of drives/magazines/mailboxes and a color for the dashboard. `Load`/`Unload`/`Move` reject any element